 Tip # 3: Pay Attention to These Three “Pre-College Musts”

 Think of your preparation for college golf as falling into 3 important categories.
-And be prepared to do your best in each to give yourself the ultimate opportunity to play golf at the college of your choice on a golf scholarship.
+And be prepared to do your best in each to give yourself the ultimate opportunity to play golf at the college of your choice on a college golf scholarship.

-One… Pay Attention to Grades & Entrance Exams
+3.1) Pay Attention to Grades & Entrance Exams

 Be sure that you do not sacrifice grades for your golf.
 Every class you take in high school will count toward your GPA (grade point average).
 And you want to keep your GPA as high as possible to give yourself the best opportunity to attend the college of your choice and get at least a partial scholarship.

 Aim for at least a 3.0 all through high school.
-Different colleges have different requirements but you can always visit the web sites of the colleges you are interested in to see their current entrance requirements.
+Different colleges have different requirements but you can always visit the websites of the colleges you are interested in to see their current entrance requirements.

 You will also want to check with your high school counselor to be sure that you are taking all the high school courses that are required for college entrance.

 And finally, you will want to be sure that you do your best to prepare for your college entrance exams.
 This will include the PSAT during the fall of your junior year and the SAT and ACT during your senior year.
-You can get help preparing for these exams on the College Board web site or search the web for one of the private companies that offer exam preparation courses.
+You can get help preparing for these exams on the College Board website or search the web for one of the private companies that offer exam preparation courses.

-Two… Keep Building Your Skills
+3.2) Keep Building Your Skills

 Depending on your school, playing on your high school team can be invaluable for gaining experience in competition and for establishing tournament stroke averages.